 BA/LLB (Hons), Postgraduate Banking Law, AICD

-Rosemary Bryant-Smith is the founding co-owner of Worklogic, a workplace consulting firm with offices in Melbourne and Sydney, and a Senior Fellow of Melbourne Law School.
+Rosemary Bryant-Smith is a Director of Worklogic, a workplace consulting firm with offices in Melbourne and Sydney, and a Senior Fellow of Melbourne Law School.
 Rose has been a professional non-executive director since 2007 in the healthcare, social housing and women’s services sectors.
-In addition to QEC, Rose is currently Director of Australian Home Care Services.
-In 2016 she was the Human Rights Law Research Fellow with Mercy Global Action at the United Nations.
 She joined the QEC Board in 2017 and is a member of the Audit, Finance & Infrastructure Committee and the Strategy, Governance & Remuneration Committee.